 For your website, it is recommended that you use WordPress themes.
 If you feel that you do not have the relevant skills to create a WordPress website, there are many in-depth tutorials on YouTube that you can use.

-- Choose the best theme for your kind of services
+- Choosing the best theme for your kind of services

-- Have a good logo created for your business
+- Having a good logo created for your business

-- Decide your value proposition and communicate it appropriately on the website
+- Deciding on your value proposition and communicating it appropriately on the website

-- Gradually improve the features and content on your website
+- Gradually improving the features and content on your website